-An artist, transitioning from painting and mixed media in the late 2000's to working exclusively in photography, Steven Duede brings a sense of painting to his use of the camera.
+An artist, transitioning from painting and mixed media in the late 2000's to working almost exclusively in photography, Steven Duede brings a sense of painting to his use of the camera.
 The influence of painting in much of the photographic work cannot be understated.
 Originally from the midwestern USA Steven has been living and working in the Boston Massachusetts area since 2001.
 With a work history in museum operations, academic office administration as well as consulting and design for museums, galleries and arts non profits he carries his attachment to the creative process to all work.
-Currently, Steven serves as a corporator to the board of directors with the Griffin Museum of Photography.
-His work has been recognized and supported as a fellowship finalist by the Massachusetts Cultural Council and he founded and works as principal and curator of Aspect Initiative, an online gallery showcasing Fine Art Photography in New England.
+Currently, Steven serves with the board of directors with the Griffin Museum of Photography.
+His work has been recognized and supported as a fellowship finalist by the Massachusetts Cultural Council and he founded and works as principal and curator of Aspect Initiative, an online gallery showcasing Fine Art Photography.
 Visit: AspectInitiative.com.
 Additionally, Steven serves as a reviewer in the New England and Flash Point Festival Portfolio reviews sponsored by the Griffin Museum of Photography.
-Having studied painting, printmaking and photography at the Kansas City Art Institute, then becoming an entrepreneur, for a time owning and operating a small music shop & gallery, Steven has devoted much of life to making art and working in creative environments.
-Work has been exhibited regularly in the Boston area, New England, and around the nation.
+RISD portfolio reviews and has served as a juror for United Photo Industries The FENCE.
+Steven served as a portfolio reviewer in the Palm Springs Portfolio reviews at the Photo Plus Expo in NYC as well as the !4th annual PSPF in sunny Palm Springs CA. Having studied painting, printmaking and photography at the Kansas City Art Institute, then becoming an entrepreneur, for a time owning and operating a small music shop & gallery, Steven has devoted much of life to making art and working in creative environments.
+His work has been exhibited regularly in the Boston area, New England, and around the nation.